 Learn to stay in the calm zone.
 If you are the partner, interact only when both of you are cool.

-Replace anger interactions with development of exit and self-soothing routines.
+Replace anger interactions with the development of exit and self-soothing routines.
 Learn to recognize early cues that indicate it's time to remove yourself from a situation you can't handle.
 Remove yourself like a pot from a stove.
 Calm down.
 Return to the dialogue when you feel calm enough to stay calm and collaborative.

 Narcissists focus on themselves primarily, set themselves above their partner, listen poorly, insist they are always right, and typically have poor skills for living as a life partner.

-To rate yourself and others on narcissism, you might want to check out my blogpost on 6 Sure Signs of Narcissism.
+(To rate yourself and others on narcissism, you might want to check out my blog post on 6 Sure Signs of Narcissism.)

 As others answer your questions, focus on what makes sense about their perspective.
 Listen for what you can agree with.
 Comment favorably on what you can agree with before moving forward to add your own perspective.

-The Partner's role
+The Partner's Role

 If you cease to engage in arguments, there will no longer be arguments.
-By contrast, if you stay and keep talking with someone who shows signs of anger, you are taking an enabling role toward their anger, stoking the flames.
+By contrast, if you stay and keep talking with someone who shows signs of anger, you are taking an enabling role toward their anger.

 To exit, stand, start walking, pleasantly excuse yourself to go get a drink of water, and exit the room.
 Return as soon as you feel calmed.
 Initiate positive conversation on a safe topic before returning eventually to the difficult issue.